wakqasahmed/M101x-mongodb-using-mean-stack/5-hybrid-mobile-apps-with-ionic/chapter5_final/README.md

 In order to run tests, you should:

 1. Run `npm install` in the provided sample code
-1. Start karma using `./node_modules/karma/bin/karma start ./karma.local.conf.js`
+1. Start karma using `./node_modules/karma/bin/karma start ./karma.local.conf.js` or `node ./node_modules/karma/bin/karma start ./karma.local.conf.js`
 1. Modify `www/js/app.js` and `www/templates/tab-search.html` until the tests pass
 and karma gives you the below output: